admixVIE/introgression-kruisz/README.md

-# Introgression Detection - Data simulation with different parameters and analysis by different tools
+# Introgression Detection - Data simulation with different parameters and Analysis by different tools

 ## Instructions for replicating the pipeline